North American X-15

-The North American X-15 is a hypersonic rocket-powered aircraft which was operated by the United States Air Force and the National Aeronautics and Space Administration (NASA) as part of the X-plane series of experimental aircraft.
+The North American X-15 is a hypersonic rocket-powered aircraft formerly operated by the United States Air Force and the National Aeronautics and Space Administration (NASA) as part of the X-plane series of experimental aircraft.
 The X-15 set speed and altitude records in the 1960s, crossing the edge of outer space and returning with valuable data used in aircraft and spacecraft design.
 The X-15's highest speed, 4520 mph, was achieved on 3 October 1967, when William J. Knight flew at Mach 6.7 at an altitude of 102100 ft, or 19.34 miles.
-This set the official world record for the highest speed ever recorded by a crewed, powered aircraft, which remains unbroken.
+This set the official world record for the highest speed ever recorded by a crewed, powered aircraft and remains unbroken.

 During the X-15 program, 12 pilots flew a combined 199 flights.
 Of these, 8 pilots flew a combined 13 flights which met the Air Force spaceflight criterion by exceeding the altitude of 50 mi, thus qualifying these pilots as being astronauts; of those 13 flights, 2 (flown by the same civilian pilot) met the FAI definition (100 km) of outer space.
 The 5 Air Force pilots qualified for military astronaut wings immediately, while the 3 civilian pilots were eventually awarded NASA astronaut wings in 2005, 35 years after the last X-15 flight.